CubePilot

 6. U-Center Firmware Update

 Please do not update your Here4 Ublox firmware if you purchased your unit after 7th December 2023 before consulting your reseller.
-The firmware on new Here4s have special firmware which adds support for Moving Baseline, firmware from ublox website do not support that feature.
+The firmware on new Here4s have our customised firmware which adds support for Moving Baseline, firmware from ublox website do not support that feature.
 Updating the firmware will drop Moving Baseline support from your units and you will not be able to revert back to production firmware with Moving Baseline support.
 To verify version please follow the steps here: Steps to verify Ublox Firmware version

 Ensure that you have the latest firmware on Here4 before this process.
 Please follow #3.-firmware-update to update the firmware.